peterhinch/micropython-micro-gui/README.md

  * `args=[]` A list/tuple of arguments for above callback.

 Methods:
- * `greyed_out` Optional boolean argument `val` default `None`.
+ * `greyed_out` Optional Boolean argument `val=None`.
 If `None` returns the current 'greyed out' status of the control.
 Otherwise enables or disables it, showing it in its new state.
- * `value` Argument `val` default `None`.
-If the argument is provided which is a valid index into the list that entry becomes current and the callback is executed.
+ * `value` Argument `val=None`.
+If a provided arg is a valid index into the list, that entry becomes current and the callback is executed.
 Always returns the index of the currently active entry.
- * `textvalue` Argument `text` a string default `None`.
-If the argument is provided and is in the control's list, that item becomes current.
-Returns the current string, unless the arg was provided but did not correspond to any list item.
-In this event the control's state is not changed and `None` is returned.
+ * `textvalue` Argument `text=None`.
+If a string argument is provided and is in the control's list, that item becomes current.
+Normally returns the current string.
+If a provided arg did not match any list item, the control's state is not changed and `None` is returned.

 If `select` is pressed when the `Dropdown` has focus, the list is displayed.
 The `increase` and `decrease` buttons move the list currency.
 If `select` is